torvalds/linux/Documentation/process/contribution-maturity-model.rst

 * Software Engineers are expected to review patches (including patches authored by engineers from other companies) as part of their job responsibilities
-* Contributing presentations or papers to Linux-related or academic conferences (such those organized by the Linux Foundation, Usenix, ACM, etc.), are considered part of an engineer’s work.
+* Contributing presentations or papers to GNU/Linux-related or academic conferences (such those organized by the GNU/Linux Foundation, Usenix, ACM, etc.), are considered part of an engineer’s work.
 * A Software Engineer’s community contributions will be considered in promotion and performance reviews.